Dominic Monaghan: Career

-Although Monaghan held many occupations when he was younger, he always wanted to be an actor.
-After his second year at St. Anne's, Monaghan became a regular in school plays such as Oliver Twist, A Christmas Carol and Bugsy Malone before joining the Manchester Youth Theatre.
+Although Monaghan held many occupations when he was younger, he long wanted to be an actor.
+After his second year at St Anne's, Monaghan became a regular in school plays such as Oliver Twist, A Christmas Carol and Bugsy Malone before joining the Manchester Youth Theatre.
 There, he was scouted for Hetty Wainthropp Investigates, in which he starred alongside Patricia Routledge and Derek Benfield as Hetty's under-aged sidekick, Geoffrey Shawcross, for four series.
 Monaghan has since credited Routledge as "an amazing teacher" who taught him some "very valuable lessons" that have influenced his acting career.
 He made his feature-film debut as Russian sailor Sasha in the TV film Hostile Waters.

 Monaghan later starred in The Lord of the Rings film trilogy as Meriadoc Brandybuck, for which he achieved international acclaim and success.
 Monaghan narrated Ringers: Lord of the Fans, a documentary about The Lord of the Rings fandom.
 He also provided the narration for The Discovery Channel's documentary Devil's Bible in 2008.
 He also appeared in Soldiers of Fortune alongside Sean Bean and Christian Slater.

-He was a regular cast member on the ABC series Lost from 2004 to 2007, playing English ex-rockstar and drug addict Charlie Pace.
-Monaghan originally auditioned for the role of Sawyer.
-The role of Charlie was then changed from an old, washed up rocker from the 1980s, to a young one-hit wonder to accommodate Monaghan's age.
+He was a regular cast member on the ABC series Lost from 2004 to 2007, playing English former rockstar and drug addict Charlie Pace.
 Monaghan returned to the series as a special guest star after departing from the main cast.

 In 2009, Monaghan starred as Chris Bradley / Bolt in X-Men Origins: Wolverine.
-On 15 July 2009, it was confirmed that he would join the cast of ABC Studios' science fiction television series FlashForward as the character Simon.
+On 15 July 2009, it was confirmed that he would join the cast of ABC Studios' science-fiction television series FlashForward as the character Simon.
 The series premiered on 24 September 2009.
 It was cancelled after its first season.

-On 18 March 2010, Monaghan was spotted at the Universal Sheraton filming a short called Gloria.
-It was part of a programme called REESES Puff's Extraordinary Cinema (where the teens replace the pros).
+On 18 March 2010, Monaghan was spotted at the Universal Sheraton filming a short titled Gloria.
+It was part of a programme titled REESES Puff's Extraordinary Cinema (where the teenagers replace the pros).
 He played the part of Caleb Reese.